Advisory Board Vacancies

 The Collier County Board of County Commissioners is seeking applications for positions on several advisory committees.
 Members of committees must reside and be registered to vote in Collier County.
 Scroll to the bottom of this page for instructions on how to apply.

-The Affordable Housing Advisory Committee has four vacant seats in the following categories related to affordable housing: Labor engaged in home building, Banking and Mortgage industry, For-Profit Provider of Affordable Housing, representative of the local planning agency.
+The Affordable Housing Committee has one vacant seat as the representative of the local planning agency.
 This committee was created in accordance with Sect.
 420.9076 Fla.
 Stat., to review policies, procedures, ordinances, land development regulations, and the adopted local government comprehensive plan, and to recommend specific actions or initiatives to encourage affordable housing.
 Terms are three years.

 The Black Affairs Advisory Board has three vacant seats.
 This nine-member committee identifies and evaluates problems unique to the Black Community, reviews and recommends ways to ensure open communication between minorities and Collier County Government and provides periodic reports to the Board of County Commissioners.
 Terms are four years.

 The Board of Building Adjustments and Appeals has two vacancies.
 Applicants must represent one of the following professions: a licensed plumbing or mechanical contractor, or a state licensed architect or structural engineer.
 This five-member board hears appeals on rejections or refusals by the Building Code Compliance Director to approve mode of construction or materials to be used in construction or alteration of a structure.
 Members must be knowledgeable in the following Collier County Codes: Florida Building Codes, Electrical Code, Fire Prevention Code, Gas Code, Mechanical Code and Swimming Pool Code.
 Terms are four years.
 This is a Quasi-Judicial Board.